 Model nodes that require additional control features are connected to control nodes, which then provide interfaces for the brain layer.
-They use our robot-\custom\msgs interfaces to share information about the subtask, workstation or objects.
+They use our robotcustom_msgs interfaces to share information about the subtask, workstation, or objects.
 Nodes may have specific subtask types implemented into their behaviour to react optimized.

-Joy Control We use a PS3 joystick to move our robot manually (e.g. for mapping).
-For this, we have implemented a custom teleop\joy\node with similar functionality.
+Joy Control We use a PS5 joystick to move our robot manually (e.g. for mapping).
+For this, we have implemented a custom teleop_joy_node with similar functionality.
+We also plan to implement the usage of the PS5 feedback functions such as rumble.

 Barriertape Control The barriertape controller is a custom mapping implementation for visual obstacles.
 It throttles the input images to the barriertape network and computes the masked images.
-It is possible to connect multiple cameras to the controller, which will then be iterated in a loop.
-This enables us to perform 360° barriertape detection.
+Looping through multiple cameras enables us to perform 360° barriertape detection.

 Received masked images are converted into a point cloud with a predefined density.
 This pointcloud is then transformed from the individual camera frame into the global map frame.
 Afterwards, all new points are compared to the existing map points.
-New barriertape points that mark cells which are already occupied are ignored to save computation.
+New barriertape points that are already occupied are ignored to save computation.
 As we faced problems with image blur and therefore resulting non-precise barriertape detection, we also compute pixels that mark free space (no barriertape detected).
 They are compared to existing points, which get deleted if they overlap.

-The whole map is converted into an occupancy grid and then published periodically, so it can be included in the costmap of the move\base node.
+The whole map is converted into an occupancy grid and then published periodically, so it can be included in the costmap of the move_base node.
 The node is controlled via service calls, which enable or disable the detection loop.
-The map is always published once the node finished the init process.
+The map is always published once the node finishes the init process.